 Is a Tummy Tuck Safe?

-When headlines and news stories stir up concern about the safety of plastic surgery procedures like tummy tucks, patients get worried.
+When headlines and news stories stir up concern about the safety of plastic surgery procedures like tummy tuck, patients get worried.
 They may have been all-in for the procedure at one point, but suddenly, they have misgivings.
 They want to know: “Is a tummy tuck dangerous?
 Is a tummy tuck safe?”

 Generally speaking, yes, tummy tuck surgery is safe.
 With that said, there are inherent risks whenever any type of surgery is performed, and this includes tummy tucks.

-Again, we must turn to the facts.
+Again, we must turn to the Tummy Tuck facts.

-Fluid collection (seroma) is another risk.
+Fluid collection (seroma) in remaining skin is another risk.
 However, this is also a rare complication because drains will be placed below the patient’s incisions to allow excess fluid to drain out during recovery.
 There is also the risk of infection (as with any surgery), but antibiotics administered both during and after surgery are reliably good at preventing this.

 Finally, blood clots (or deep vein thrombosis/DVT) are another serious risk, but again, this is the case with any abdominal surgery including C-sections, hysterectomies, and abdominoplasty.
 Surgeons also have preventive strategies in place to avoid DVT, including the use of SCDs (sequential compression devices to promote circulation), anticoagulants, compression garments, and more.